opensearch-project/documentation-website/_tools/logstash/ship-to-opensearch.md

 ## Sample walkthrough

-The following walkthrough shows an example of how the ship a logstash event.
+The following walkthrough shows an example of how the ship a Logstash event.

 1. Open the `config/pipeline.conf` file and add in the following configuration: